 Early in 2018, Nokia took a step towards refining Massive MIMO antenna technology itself with the production of its ReefShark chipset.
 By being smaller, lighter and more power efficient than its predecessors, Nokia has claimed that ReefShark reduces the massive MIMO antenna size by half and cuts the energy consumption in baseband units by 64%.
 Its latest ReefShark products have improved matters further, delivering eight times the throughput of previous generations and supporting up to 90,000 simultaneous users.

 Korean tech giant Samsung has also been busy with Massive MIMO technology.
-At its headquarters in Suwon, Korea, the company recently created a so-called '5G City' to provide some insight into what life might be like when 5G is rolled out.
+At its headquarters in Suwon, Korea, the company has created a so-called ‘5G City’ to provide some insight into a what life might be like when 5G is rolled out.

 One major element of this 5G City was a so-called ‘5G Stadium,’ which specifically demonstrated how massive MIMO technology can enable crowds of people to simultaneously stream HD video without any delays or interruptions.